World Health Organisation (WHO) defines anxiety disorders as a group of mental conditions characterized by a feeling of fear and anxiety (WHO, 2017).

 Beta-1 receptors are predominantly located in the heart, whereas beta-2 receptors are distributed throughout the body.
 Non-selective beta-blockers bind to both beta-1 and beta-2 receptors, whereas selective beta-blockers mainly to beta-1 receptors and are commonly known as ‘cardio-selective.’

 Beta-blockers do not help with psychological symptoms of anxiety, such as feeling worried, fearful, or tension (NICE, 2020).
-Beta-blockers block the actions of norepinephrine and epinephrine (adrenaline).
-Both hormones are responsible for the ‘fight or flight’ response characterised by an increase in the heart rate and tremor also associated with symptoms of anxiety.
+Beta-blockers block the actions of Norepinephrine and Epinephrine (adrenaline).
+Both hormones are responsible for the ‘fight or flight’ response characterized by an increase in the heart rate and tremor associated with anxiety symptoms.

 By blocking physiological signs of anxiety, beta-blockers create a positive feedback loop, and as a result, patients become less conscious of being anxious (ibid).

 Why Is Propranolol Used For Anxiety?

 Propranolol is a non-selective beta-blocker and the only beta-blocker used (licensed) to manage anxiety in the UK.
 Propranolol is a prescription-only medication, which can only be obtained on a prescription written by a qualified prescriber.